EmmaRocheteau/emma-rocheteau-website/content/event/chil-talk/index.md

 ---
-title: Predicting Length of Stay with Temporal Pointwise Convolutional Networks
+title: Temporal Pointwise Convolutional Networks for Length of Stay Prediction in the Intensive Care Unit

 event: CHIL Conference
 event_url: https://www.chilconference.org/2021/highlights.html

 location: Online

 summary: CHIL Proceedings Paper Talk.
-The original talk can be viewed at 01:59:00 into Day 1 Proceedings.
+The original talk can be viewed at 01:59:00 into Day 1 Proceedings on the CHIL website.
 There is a Q&A immediately following the talk.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.